Lindsay Hoyle: Gaza early day motion controversy

-The Daily Telegraph was critical of Hoyle's actions saying, "Lindsay stands accused of being partisan towards his former party — Labour" adding that Hoyle had previously "made it clear he wants to stay as Speaker after the election," the inference being that Labour would withdraw support for his re-election if their preferred amendment of a humanitarian ceasefire was denied.
+The Daily Telegraph was critical of Hoyle's actions saying, "Lindsay stands accused of being partisan towards his former party — Labour" adding that Hoyle had previously "made it clear he wants to stay as Speaker after the election," the implication being that Labour would withdraw support for his re-election if their preferred amendment of a humanitarian ceasefire was denied.
 The Speaker was forced to deny in the Chamber that he had had a meeting with Labour advisor Sue Gray but admitted to meeting Keir Starmer, prior to his controversial amendment decision.
 Starmer said he "simply urged" the Speaker to ensure there was the "broadest possible debate" over calls for a ceasefire in Gaza.

-The day after the debate, the Speaker attempted to placate Stephen Flynn, by renewing his apologies and offering the SNP an emergency debate under Standing Order 24.
+The day after the debate, the Speaker attempted to placate Flynn, by renewing his apologies and offering the SNP an emergency debate under Standing Order 24.
 Flynn responded that he and his party had "no confidence" in the Speaker and he subsequently added his signature to Wragg's EDM.

 The SNP tabled a new motion, for an emergency debate on an immediate ceasefire in Gaza and Israel, calling on the UK Government to take "concrete steps" to push for a ceasefire.
 Hoyle rejected the new motion on 26 February and Flynn renewed his call for Hoyle to immediately step down.
 Flynn told the PA news agency: "Last week the Speaker of the House of Commons broke the rules, this week he has broken his word."
 A "furious" Flynn said, "If 30,000 dead Palestinians aren't worthy of an emergency debate – what is?"
 On 27 February, three Plaid Cymru MPs added their support to the "No confidence motion" followed in March by Independent MP Crispin Blunt.
-On 13 March, Lee Anderson, sitting as a Reform UK MP, withdrew his previous support for the EDM while sitting as a Conservative.
+On 13 March 2024, Lee Anderson withdrew his signature from the early day motion of no confidence in Hoyle.